Community Planning Groups

 Most communities currently have a Community Planning Group

 Community Planning Groups already exist for most communities within the City of San Diego.
-The Planning Division works with group members interested in forming a Community Planning Group where none currently exists.
+The Planning Department works with group members interested in forming a Community Planning Group where none currently exists.
 Together, staff and group members prepare an initial group roster as well as group bylaws in conformance with City policies.
 A hearing before the City Council is then scheduled for final approval and recognition of the new group.

 A Community Planning Group in session